AI winter: The collapse of the LISP machine market

 In the 1980s, a form of AI program called an "expert system" was adopted by corporations around the world.
 The first commercial expert system was XCON, developed at Carnegie Mellon for Digital Equipment Corporation, and it was an enormous success: it was estimated to have saved the company 40 million dollars over just six years of operation.
 Corporations around the world began to develop and deploy expert systems and by 1985 they were spending over a billion dollars on AI, most of it to in-house AI departments.
-An industry grew up to support them, including software companies like Teknowledge and Intellicorp (KEE), and hardware companies like Symbolics and LISP Machines Inc. who built specialized computers, called LISP machines, that were optimized to process the programming language LISP, the preferred language for AI.
+An industry grew up to support them, including software companies like Teknowledge and Intellicorp (KEE), and hardware companies like Symbolics and LISP Machines Inc. who built specialized computers, called LISP machines, that were optimized to process the programming language LISP, the preferred language for AI research in the USA.

 In 1987, three years after Minsky and Schank's prediction, the market for specialized LISP-based AI hardware collapsed.
 Workstations by companies like Sun Microsystems offered a powerful alternative to LISP machines and companies like Lucid offered a LISP environment for this new class of workstations.
 The performance of these general workstations became an increasingly difficult challenge for LISP Machines.
 Companies like Lucid and Franz LISP offered increasingly powerful versions of LISP that were portable to all UNIX systems.
 For example, benchmarks were published showing workstations maintaining a performance advantage over LISP machines.
 Later desktop computers built by Apple and IBM would also offer a simpler and more popular architecture to run LISP applications on.
 By 1987, some of them had become as powerful as the more expensive LISP machines.
 The desktop computers had rule-based engines such as CLIPS available.
 These alternatives left consumers with no reason to buy an expensive machine specialized for running LISP.
 An entire industry worth half a billion dollars was replaced in a single year.

 By the early 1990s, most commercial LISP companies had failed, including Symbolics, LISP Machines Inc., Lucid Inc., etc. Other companies, like Texas Instruments and Xerox, abandoned the field.
 A small number of customer companies (that is, companies using systems written in LISP and developed on LISP machine platforms) continued to maintain systems.
 In some cases, this maintenance involved the assumption of the resulting support work.